siberoloji/siberoloji.github.io/content/en/blog/engineering/computerarchitecture/Digital Logic/2024-10-09-hardware-description-languages-behavioral-and-structural-modeling.md

 ---

 In the world of digital design and electronic engineering, Hardware Description Languages (HDLs) play a crucial role in describing and simulating complex digital systems.
 Two fundamental approaches to modeling digital circuits in HDLs are behavioral modeling and structural modeling.
-In this blog post, we'll explore these two modeling techniques, their characteristics, advantages, and use cases, with a focus on their implementation in popular HDLs like Verilog and VHDL.
+In this article, we'll explore these two modeling techniques, their characteristics, advantages, and use cases, with a focus on their implementation in popular HDLs like Verilog and VHDL.